psychemedia/storytelling-notes/tom_tit_tot.md

 As the queen would not recall her words, the prince went to her and said, it would be well to make a trial whether the princess were not as skilful as the queen herself.
 This seemed to every one a veiy rash proposal, seeing that the prince's mother was a very diligent, laborious person, and span and sewed and wove bo& night and day, so that no one ever saw her like.
 The prince, however, carried his point; the fair princess was sent into the maidens' bower, and the queen sent her a poimd of flax to spin.
 But the ftasL was to be spun ere dawn of day, otherwise the damsel was never more to think of the prince for a husband.

-When left alone the princess found herself very ill at ease; for she well knew that she could not spin the queen's flax, and yet trembled at the thought of losing ^e prince, who was so dear to her.
+When left alone the princess found herself very ill at ease; for she well knew that she could not spin the queen's flax, and yet trembled at the thought of losing the prince, who was so dear to her.
 She therefore wandered about the apartment and wept, incessantly wept At this moment the door was opened very softly, and there stepped in a httle little woman of singular appearance and yet more singular manners.
 The little woman had enormously large feet, at which every one who saw her must be wonderstnick.
 She greeted the princess with: "Peace be with you!"
 "And peace with you!" answered the princess.
 The old woman then asked: "Why is the fair damsel so sorrowfcd to-night?"
 The princess answered: "I m^ well be sorrowful.
 The queen has commanded me to spin a pound of £fii:: if I have not completed it before dawn, I lose the young prince whom I love so dearly."
 The old woman then said: "Be of good cheer, fair maiden; if ihere is nothing else, I can help you; but then you must grant me a request which I will name."
 At these words the princess was oveijoyed, and asked what it was the old woman desired.
 "I am called," she said, "Storfatormorwew; and I require far my aid no other reward than to be present at your wedding.
 I have not been at a wedding since the queen your motherin-law stood as bride."
 The princess readily granted her desire, and they parted.
 The princess Ihen lay down to

 * Mother iKgfoo

 sleep, but could not close her eyes the whole livelong night.

 Early in the morning, before dawn, the door was opened, and the little woman again entered.
 She approached the khig*s daughter and handed to her a bundle of yam, as white as snow and as fine as a cobweb, saying: "See! such beautiful yarn I have not spim since I span for the queen, when she was about to be married; but that was long long ago."
 Having so spoken the little woman disappeared, and the princess fell into a refireshing slumber.
-But she had not slept long when she was awakened by the old queen, who was standing by her bed, and who asked her whether the flax were aU spun.
+But she had not slept long when she was awakened by the old queen, who was standing by her bed, and who asked her whether the flax were all spun.
 The princess said that it was, and handed the yam to her.
 The queen must needs appear content, but ihe princess could not refi^in from observing that her apparent satisfaction did not proceed from good-will.

 Before the day was over, the queen said she would put the princess to yet another proof.
 For this purpose she sent the yam to the maiden-bower together with a yam^roll and other implements, and ordered the princess to weave it into a web; but which must be ready before sunrise; if not, the damsel must never more think of the young prince.

 When the princess was alone, she again felt sad at heart; for she knew that she coilld not weave the queen's yam, and yet less reconcile herself to the thought of losing the prince to whom she was 'so dear.
 She therefore wandered about the apartment and wept bitterly.
 At that moment the door was opened softly softly, and in stepped a veiy little woman, of singular figure and still more singular manners.
 The little woman had an enormously large hinder part, so that every one who saw her must be struck with astonishment.
 She, too, greeted the princess with: "Peace be with you!" and received for answer: "Peace with you!"
 The old woman said: "Why is the fair damsel so sad and sorrowful?"
 "I may well be sorrowful," answered the princess.
 "The queen has commanded me to weave all this yarn into a web; and if I have not completed it by the morning before simrise, I shall lose the prince, who loves me so dearly.
 The woman then said: "Be comforted, fair damsel; if it is nothing more, I will help you.
 But then you must consent to one condition, which I will name to you."
 At these words the princess was highly delighted, and asked what the condition might be.
 "I am called Storgumpa-mor, and I desire no other reward than to be at your wedding.
 I have not been to any wedding since the queen your mother-in-law stood as bride."
 The king's daughter readily granted this request, and the little woman departed.
 The princess then lay down to sleep, but was unable to close her eyes the whole night.

 In the morning, before daybreak, the door was opened and the little woman entered.
 She approached the princess, and handed to her a web white as snow and close as a skin, so that its like was never seen.
 The old woman said: "See! such even threads I have never woven since I wove for the queen, when she was about to be married; but that was long long ago."
 The woman then disappeared, and the princess fell into a short slumber, but from which she was roused by the old queen, who stood by her bed, and inquired whether the web were ready.
 The princess told her diat it was, and hailded to her the beautiful piece of weaving.
-The queen must now appear content for the second time; but the princess could easily see that she was not so from good- will.
+The queen must now appear content for the second time; but the princess could easily see that she was not so from good-will.

 The king s daughter now flattered herself that she should be put to no further trial; but the queen was of a different opinion; for she shortly after sent the web down to the maiden-bower with the message, that the princess should make it into shirts for the prince.
 The shirts were to be ready before sunrise, othei'wise the damsel must never hope to have the young prince for a husband.